 MSRP $330 (REI)

 Do you think that rain should not be an excuse for not going on a bike ride with your kids?
-Then Thule Cadence is the right bike trailer for you.
+Then Thule Cadence is the right bicycle trailer for you.
 It features a heavy-duty roll-down rain guard that will protect the passengers inside and keep them dry.
 It features a bug cover as well, which will also keep pebbles outside.

 Cadence attaches to your bike via the rear axle, using Thule’s patented ezHitch adapter.
 You can attach and remove the trailer in a matter of seconds.